-Direct Provision has been under intense scrutiny since inception in 2000 for the conditions imposed on residents, exacerbated by the fact that systemic delays in the asylum procedure result in people spending far longer in Direct Provision than was originally intended by the State.
-The system of Direct Provision has been criticised by numerous prominent people including the Irish President, Michael D. Higgins, the Ombudsman for Children, the Irish Human Rights and Equality Commission, and the Special Rapporteur for Children, and UN Treaty Bodies such as the United Nations Committee on Economic, Social and Cultural Rights.
+Direct Provision has been under intense scrutiny since its inception in 2000 for the conditions imposed on residents, exacerbated by the fact that systemic delays in the asylum procedure result in people spending far longer in Direct Provision than was originally intended by the State.
+The system of Direct Provision has been criticised by numerous prominent organisations including the Irish President, Michael D. Higgins, the Ombudsman for Children, the Irish Human Rights and Equality Commission, and the Special Rapporteur for Children, and UN Treaty Bodies such as the United Nations Committee on Economic, Social and Cultural Rights and the Committee for the Elimination of Racial Discrimination.
+Most importantly, people in the protection process themselves have also criticised conditions in Direct Provision.
+For example, Movement of Asylum Seekers Ireland (MASI) gave detailed criticism of conditions via social media and in their submission to the Joint Oireachtas Committee on Direct Provision.205

-Since 2017, the Ombudsman has jurisdiction to hear complaints from residents of accommodation centres regarding the conditions of facilities amongst other matters.150 The Ombudsman received an average of 12.5 complaints each month in 2018, amounting to a total of 150 complaints relating to Direct Provision.151 97 complaints on Direct Provision between April and December 2017, of which 12 related to accommodation, 8 to food, 3 to the state of facilities and 4 to the conduct of staff.152 The Ombudsman has not provided a statistical breakdown of these complaints but provides a commentary
+Since 2017, the Ombudsman has jurisdiction to hear complaints from residents of accommodation centres regarding the conditions of facilities amongst other matters.206 The Ombudsman received a total of 168 complaints from residents in Direct Provision which compares to a total of 152 for 2018, giving a year on year increase of 10.5%.207 82 complaints were presented against IPAS, of which 33 related to transfers, 14 to accommodation, 5 to involuntary removal, 5 to food, 4 to facilities, 2 to transportation, 2 to complaint handling and 17 to other issues.208 The Ombudsman has not provided a statistical breakdown of these